misterorion/misterorion.com/content/posts/moving-to-gatsby.md

 The experience wasn't very straightforward for me, coming from many years of writing static HTML templates for Hugo, and Jekyll before that.
 If you're just getting started with Gatsby and React in general, do yourself a favor and go through the excellent [tutorial](https://www.gatsbyjs.org/tutorial/) on the Gatsby site.
 Other links that helped me a lot are at the end of this post.

-Here's the code of my home page; an example of code you'll be writing:
+Here's the code of my home page; an example of what you'll be writing:

 ```jsx
 // index.js